-- Assess likelihood of achieving all cost-effective conservation; - Address the technical, policy, and economic tradeoffs; - Assess the incentives and disincentives to program participation; - Assess administrative process efficiency; - Assess changes in the value of cost-effective energy efficiency, revenue requirements and how the benefits flow to customers (see BPA-5); - Assess effectiveness of achieving savings for large projects at end-use customers; - Assess effectiveness of the bi-lateral transfer mechanisms in allowing utilities to exchange energy-efficiency funding to balance utility circumstances of power needs and conservation potential. - BPA-7 Bonneville should perform an analysis of its operating reserve requirements.
+- Assess likelihood of achieving all cost-effective conservation; - Address the technical, policy, and economic tradeoffs; - Assess the incentives and disincentives to program participation; - Assess administrative process efficiency; - Assess changes in the value of cost-effective energy efficiency, revenue requirements and how the benefits flow to customers (see BPA-5); - Assess effectiveness of achieving savings for large projects at end-use customers; - Assess effectiveness of the bi-lateral transfer mechanisms in allowing utilities to exchange energy-efficiency funding to balance utility circumstances of power needs and conservation potential. - BPA-7 Bonneville and the Council should develop a report that identifies barriers to conservation acquisition by Bonneville's customer utilities with recommended strategies to eliminate or minimize such barriers.
+[Bonneville, Council] The report should identify economic, contractual, motivational, institutional, and political barriers to acquisition and implementation of conservation and demand response measures.
+Strategies to address barriers should be developed in consultation with customer utilities and other stakeholders.
+The report should be completed by the end of 2017. - BPA-8 Bonneville should perform an analysis of its operating reserve requirements.

 [Bonneville] Bonneville should conduct an analysis of the most cost-effective method of providing operating reserves that meet system reliability requirements at the lowest probable cost.
 Bonneville should report the input assumptions, methods of analysis and results of this analysis to the Council for use in the Council's planning process.
 The analysis should be included in each Bonneville Resource Program.
 (See Northwest Power Act, §4(e)(3)(E), 94 Stat.
-2706.) - BPA-8 Bonneville should continue to evaluate methods for reducing or mitigating regional generation oversupply conditions.
-[Bonneville] Bonneville should work with its customers to create incentives that help mitigate generation oversupply conditions. - BPA-9 Bonneville and the Council should develop a report that identifies barriers to conservation acquisition by Bonneville's customer utilities with recommended strategies to eliminate or minimize such barriers.
-[Bonneville, Council] The report should identify economic, contractual, motivational, institutional, and political barriers to acquisition and implementation of conservation and demand response measures.
-Strategies to address barriers should be developed in consultation with customer utilities and other stakeholders.
-The report should be completed by the end of 2017. - BPA-10 Enhancing BPA end-use load forecasting.
-[Bonneville, Council] Council staff will work closely with Bonneville staff to implement the Council's long-term end-use forecasting model.
-The enhancement in end-use modeling capability will enable BPA to better reflect impacts of future codes and standards and assist BPA conservation plans to more explicitly account for impact of conservation acquisitions on forecast loads.
+2706.) - BPA-9 Bonneville should continue to evaluate methods for reducing or mitigating regional generation oversupply conditions.
+[Bonneville] Bonneville should work with its customers to create incentives that help mitigate generation oversupply conditions. - BPA-10 Enhance Bonneville's load forecasting model [Bonneville, Council] Council staff will work closely with Bonneville staff to implement the Council's long-term end-use forecasting model.
+The enhancement in end-use modeling capability will enable Bonneville to better reflect impacts of future codes and standards and more explicitly account for the impact of conservation acquisitions on forecast loads.